-A. PREP Documents to be Uploaded into FFP's MIS
+A. PREP Documents to be attached in the Partner Portal

-1. PREP Narrative
+I. PREP Narrative

 A complete PREP narrative includes a discussion of all the topics specified below in the order presented.
 The PREP narrative should be written concisely (15-20 pages) and address all the requirements outlined in the PREP narrative section of this guidance.
 Awardees who will need more than 20 pages to fulfill the requirements should discuss their reasons with the AOR.
 Awardees should use the templates provided, as applicable.
 Please include only the information requested.
-If no changes from the approved award are requested for any of the components below, then the awardee should state that the section is not applicable, and provide an explanation on the PREP Completeness Checklist.
+If no changes from the approved award are requested for any of the components below, then the awardee should state that the section is not applicable and provide an explanation on the PREP Completeness Checklist (see Annex II).
 Supplemental information should be provided only if it directly supports information requested in the PREP.
 Please direct any questions regarding these instructions to the AOR.

 The following information and table should be included on the front page of the PREP narrative.
 If sections of the table are not applicable, please leave them blank.
-In some cases, tonnage or funds will not be obligated with the PREP, but within the remaining award period following the PREP period, but later in the time period covered.
-If you have any questions, please contact your AOR.
+In some cases, commodities will not be provided or funds will not be obligated with the PREP, but later in the time period covered by the PREP.
+Contact your AOR if you have questions.

-Per ADS 201, an activity carries out an intervention, or set of interventions, typically through a contract, grant, or agreement with another U.S. Government agency or with the partner country government.
-Food for Peace Pipeline and Resource Estimate Proposal (PREP) Guidance
+1 Per ADS 201, an activity carries out an intervention, or set of interventions, typically through a contract, grant, or agreement with another U.S. Government agency or with the partner country government.

+Draft Pipeline and Resource Estimate Proposal (PREP) Guidance for BHA Development Awards Updated June 2020